-HRM 7300 Human Resources Management and (3,3,0) (E) Business
+HRM 7310 Foundations of Human Resources (3,3,0) Management

-This course is designed to provide an overview of the fundamental principles of human resource management and business administration.
-It covers (1) all of the main functional areas of human resource management within the broader context of business strategy, globalisation, and social responsibility, (2) the changing roles of human resource management in corporations in modern times, and (3) the fundamental concepts of strategic management and financial management.
-Best practices are highlighted.
+This course is designed to provide an overview of the fundamental principles of human resources management.
+It will cover all of the main functional areas of human resources management within the broader context of business strategy, globalization, and social responsibility.
+Best practices will be highlighted.
+A special focus will be to position HR functions within an Asia/Pacific context.
+As well, the concept of Action Research will be introduced at this stage, so that students are familiar with the basic concepts from the beginning of the programme.

-HRM 7320 Industrial-organizational (3,3,0) (E) Psychology

-In this course, students will study theories, principles, concepts, and measurement methods in industrial-organizational psychology, to gain an understanding of how this knowledge can be applicable in the design and management of global HR systems.
+HRM 7320 Industrial-organizational Psychology (3,3,0) In this course, students will study theories, principles, concepts, and measurement methods in industrial-organizational psychology, to gain an understanding of how this knowledge can be applicable in the design and management of global HR systems.
 Special stress will be placed on the changing nature of work within the Asia/Pacific region and how this issue presents an ever-increasing strategic and operational challenge to employers and employees alike.
 Both psychological change and enhanced competition require a sophisticated approach to managing the human resource, based on empowerment and ethical investment in human capital.